v1k70rk4/ha-samsungtv-smart/info.md

 - **device_name:**<br/>
 (string)(Optional)<br/>
-This is an optional value, normally is automatically detected during setup phase and so is not required to specify it.
-You should try to configure this parameter only if the setup fail in the detection.<br/>
+This is an optional value, used only to identify the TV in SmartThings during initial configuration if you have more TV registered.
+You should  configure this parameter only if the setup fails in the detection.<br/>
-The device_name can be read using the TV Menu, normally select the menu General -> System Options<br/>
+The device_name to use can be read using the SmartThings app<br/>
-**Note: this parameter is used only during initial configuration and then stored in the registry.
-It's not possible to change the value after that the component is configured.
-To change the value you must before delete the integration from UI.**<br/>
+**Note: this parameter is used only during initial configuration.**<br/>

 - **mac:**<br/>
 (string)(Optional)<br/>